Instruction in Urban Schools Certificate

 - International students who do not expect to teach in the US may be eligible for admission.

-- Contact the TED Graduate Program Chair for additional admission information.
+- Contact the TED GPC for additional admission information.

 - All new graduate candidates are admitted provisionally.
 When candidates have successfully completed 12 TED graduate credit hours, candidates will work with their assigned advisor to complete the formal admissions process required to achieve an unconditional admission status.
 The formal admission process replaces all admission exams.